vip-pana/weRoad-laravel/README.md

 - [ ] Ensure the readme is in a correct english

 #### Cool things to do
-- [ ] Use GithubA Actions: run pint and tests
+- [ ] Use Github Actions: run pint and tests
 - [ ] Elevate Larastan level for more security
 - [ ] Dockerize the application
 - [ ] Create a vue interface